-When it comes to your business, you’re probably planning a lot of different things – your next marketing move, your newest product, adding a new service.
-But not many businesses spend time planning out their business success.
-In fact, a lot of people leave this critical step out during their visions.
+When it comes to your business, you’re probably planning a lot of different things – your next marketing move, your newest product, or making an acquistion.
+But not many businesses spend time planning out how to achieve goals.

 When it comes to strategy in the business world, it refers to the thinking process involved with planning to make a change, take some action or organizing a process.

 During the strategy planning phase, you’re figuring out why and what you will achieve in these goals.
 As a business owner or upper management chief, you’ll be leading the way toward what your values and philosophy will be, and how each person involved in your operation should act.

-Your high-level strategy goals will be specific to certain elements, including time, any competitors and the current condition of the market.
+Your high-level strategic goals will be specific to certain elements, including time, any competitors and the current condition of the market.
 It should also answer one key question:

 Once you answer this question – and consider all other factors – you’ll be able to determine which market segments you should pursue, as well as which relationships and customers.
 You’ll also be able to organize your structure and priorities better.

 So where do tactical goals come into play?

 This is the part of the plan that involves some serious thought and planning.
 Tactics are the movements, changes, and actions you make to implement your strategy.

 They consist of everything that needs to be done, in what specific order, and by who and with what tools or resources.

 A model that is often successful is using S.M.A.R.T.
 Goals: